Kendra Dunchue, Psychologist

 I am not currently registered with ReturnToWork SA.

 Therapeutic assessment is a collaborative and person-centred approach designed to provide insight and clarity, rather than just a diagnosis (but that may still be part of it).
 There is a focus on ‘what next’ and making a plan.
-It’s an interactive process where clients and families actively participate, helping to shape their understanding and future support needs.
+It’s an interactive process where clients (and sometimes their important people) actively participate, helping to shape their understanding and future support needs.

 Every person deserves the best possible care.
 If a referral falls outside of my skillset, requires intensive support beyond what part-time private practice offers, or presents a conflict of interest, I may not be the right person to help.
 If that happens, I’ll do my best to connect you with someone who can.
 As a registered allied health practitioner I’m legally and ethically bound to follow practice guidelines to keep clients safe.
 Sometimes, I may not be able to share why a referral is declined due to confidentiality.